Data Guide

 How calculators transform raw data

 For crypto, metals, and S&P 500 mode, the calculator moves through time month by month.
-It applies monthly market change to your running balance and adds contributions according to your settings.
+It applies the actual monthly percentage change from the source series to your running balance and adds contributions according to your settings.

 Date ranges are bounded to available official CPI years.
 This avoids inventing synthetic future inflation values that are not present in the source data.